nunchuk-io/tap-protocol/README.md

 // First create a transport that sends bytes to the device auto transport = MakeDefaultTransport([](const Bytes& bytes) {
-    // see how to send bytes to NFC card for Android or iOS below });
+    // see how to send bytes to NFC card on Android or iOS below });

 // Create a Tapsigner using transport